 About the Campus Food Pantry

 The Campus Food Pantry strives to protect the privacy of all students who access it and to provide food to those in need within our student body.
-We ask that students fill out a one-time application before their first visit to the Campus Food Pantry and a weekly Food Preference Form so that their needs can be accurately met.
-This data will be used to ensure that we provide the best possible services to each student.
+We ask that students fill out a one-time eligibility form before their first visit to the Campus Food Pantry.
 Use of the Campus Food Pantry will not become part of the student’s record, nor will the student’s information be shared outside the Auburn Cares office.

 Ways to Support the Campus Food Pantry